 - If the message is successfully processed, the state is updated.

-For a more details look at a transaction lifecycle.
+For more details, see transaction lifecycle.

 Module developers create custom

 Msg services when they build their own module.
 The general practice is to define the